DianaJustDiana/lovelyteacup/README.md

     The finished product will be a single page website hosted on GitHub pages.

     - What metrics can I use to determine that the project is "finished"?
+    When it's finished, the project will include these sections:
+    * About me
+    * My Poshmark listings (if any)
+    * My eBay listings (if any)
+    * My Etsy listings (if any)

+    Ideally I'd like a carousel of photos for each section.
+Not sure what to do when there aren't enough items to fill out a single screen of the carousel.

 # Constraints:

-    - If at all possible, we would perfer to NOT host our own database.
+    - If at all possible, we would prefer to NOT host our own database.

-    - If at all possible, we would perfer to NOT handle sensitive user data.
+    - If at all possible, we would prefer to NOT handle sensitive user data.

 # Assumptions: